 An independent advisor with active market presence has access to comparable data, recent off-market transaction references, and knowledge of how long specific properties have been on the market and at what original asking price.
 This information changes the negotiation entirely.
 A buyer entering negotiations without it is essentially accepting the seller's framing of value.

 For a €500,000 property, a 5% negotiation gap is €25,000.
 A 10% gap is €50,000.
-In most cases, independent advisory fees represent a small fraction of that gap, recovered entirely through price alone, before accounting for anything else.
+In many cases, independent advisory fees represent a small fraction of that gap, and a well-negotiated price can offset much of the fee on its own, before accounting for anything else.
+Every transaction differs, and no particular saving is guaranteed.

-Buying property in Madeira as a foreigner requires assembling and coordinating a team: a fiscal representative (for the NIF), a tax lawyer or advogado, a notary, potentially a structural surveyor, and, if financing, a Portuguese bank relationship.
+Buying property in Madeira as a foreigner requires assembling and coordinating a team: a fiscal representative (for the NIF and fiscal representation), a tax lawyer or advogado, a notary, potentially a structural surveyor, and, if financing, a Portuguese bank relationship.
 None of these parties coordinate with each other automatically.
 Without a single point of contact managing the process, timelines slip, steps are missed, and buyers in different time zones are left managing a bureaucratic process in a language they may not speak.
+A buyer considering the wider costs should also read our breakdown of IMT and transaction costs in Madeira.

 A buyer's advisor acts as that single point of contact.
 They do not replace the lawyer, they coordinate alongside them, ensuring that due diligence, legal review, and transactional milestones all move in parallel rather than sequentially.

-What independent advice costs, and what proceeding without it costs
+What does independent property advice cost in Madeira, and what does skipping it cost?

 Independent property advisory in Madeira is structured as a fixed fee paid by the buyer.
 This removes the conflict of interest inherent in commission-based arrangements entirely.